-- (a) An employee who works in excess of five hours will be entitled to an unpaid meal break of between 30 minutes and 60 minutes 30 to 60 minutes. - (b) The time of taking the meal break may be varied by agreement between the employer and employee.
+- (a) An employee who works in excess of five-5 hours will be entitled to an unpaid meal break of 30 to 60 minutes. - (b) The time of taking the meal break may be varied by agreement between the employer and employee. - (c) An employee who works not more than six 6 hours may elect to forgo the meal break, with the consent of the employer.